 Working as a Professional Convention Photographer

 Proper lighting can be a major obstacle that stands in the way.
 The issue of mixed light concerns most photographers.
-If you’re planning to hire a convention photographer for your event, you should also be worried because your choice of the photographer can make or mar your expectations.
+If you’re planning to hire a convention photographer for your event, you should also be worried because your choice of photographer can make or exceed your expectations.

 Most convention venues are usually indoors, and there is a good chance that your event will fall into this category.
-Indoor venues are characterized by tall ceilings, fluorescent, halide and scattered lighting which are unflattering and do more harm than good.
-While it is expectedly bright in certain areas, the lighting produces harsh shadows and bright backgrounds.
+Indoor venues are characterized by tall ceilings, fluorescent, halide, and scattered lighting which are unflattering and do more harm than good.
+While it is expected bright in certain areas, the lighting produces harsh shadows and bright backgrounds.
 These are undesirable qualities when not needed.

-The above-mentioned three components actually count a lot in times like this.
+The above-mentioned three components count a lot in times like this.
 With experience, we just need to know what to change, how to change it, and when to make the changes so we don’t miss anything.
 Making on-the-go adjustments comes naturally only if you have experienced similar problems before.
 The expensive equipment counts, but it only begins to matter if a photographer has been doing it for many years.
-Just about anybody can own a million dollar camera, but experience and expertise are what you’ll need to produce a million dollar photograph.
+Just about anybody can own a million-dollar camera, but experience and expertise are what you’ll need to produce a million-dollar photograph.